Marketo/ios-sdk/README.md

 ## Install Framework using Swift package manager

-##### 1. Select project from tha Project Navigator & Add Package Dependency as shown :
+##### 1. Select project from the Project Navigator & under Add Package Dependency, click ‘+’ as shown below :
 ![header](ScreenShots/ProjectName-dependencymanager.png)

 ##### 2. Add Marketo package from this Repo.
 Add this URL for this repository:  https://github.com/Marketo/ios-sdk.git.